 Beach Safety Flags

-We are committed to beach safety.
-Please take a minute to study the flag warning system and learn what the colors mean.
+Destin, FL is committed to beach safety.
+Please take a minute to study the flag warning system and learn what the colors mean (hint: a red flag means no swimming while green flag is a go ahead).
 Safety flags are posted at all public beach accesses, be sure to check the surf condition prior to entering the water.